• International Ballet 2025

 Other upcoming events include the annual Fiddling Championship and Storytelling Festival.
 Look for a Native American Celebration in November and a Celtic Christmas in December.

 Hagood Mill also occasionally offers some really interesting classes.
-Past classes include Hearth Cooking, fermenting wild foods, a Sketchbook workshop and a learning how 19th century southerners survived winters on the homestead.
+Past classes include Hearth Cooking, fermenting wild foods, a Sketchbook workshop, and learning how 19th-century southerners survived winters on the homestead.

 Hagood Mill homeschool lesson